practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 2,717,744 weekly downloads

 **🤔 Why it might be wrong:** You already have your assertion library (Jest?
-Chai?), it has great error highlighting and comparison - you trust it.
+Chai?), it has a great error highlighting and comparison - you trust it.
 Why code some tests using another assertion syntax?
-Not to mention, supertest's assertion errors are not descriptive as Jest and Chai.
+Not to mention, Supertest's assertion errors are not as descriptive as Jest and Chai.
 It's also cumbersome to mix HTTP client + assertion library instead of choosing the best for each mission.
-Speaking of the best, there are more standard, popular, and better maintained HTTP clients (fetch, axios and other friends).
-Need another reason? supertest might encourage coupling the tests to express as it offers a constructor that gets express object and infer the address by itself.
-This couples the test to the implementation and won't work in case where you wish to run the same tests against a remote process (the API doesn't live with the tests)
+Speaking of the best, there are more standard, popular, and better-maintained HTTP clients (like fetch, axios and other friends).
+Need another reason?
+Supertest might encourage coupling the tests to Express as it offers a constructor that gets an Express object.
+This constructor infers the API address automatically (useful when using dynamic test ports).
+This couples the test to the implementation and won't work in the case where you wish to run the same tests against a remote process (the API doesn't live with the tests).
+My repository ['Node.js testing best practices'](https://github.com/testjavascript/nodejs-integration-tests-best-practices) holds examples of how tests can infer the API port and address

 **☀️ Better alternative:** A popular and standard HTTP client library like Node.js Fetch or Axios